unlock-protocol/unlock/unlock-protocol.com/blog/decentraland.md

 ## Unlocking games!

 In a game, a membership can let the user access specific private spaces, like a saloon, a concert, a lecture… etc, but they can also let users unlock features or particular features.
-In a game, a membership can let the user access specific private spaces, like a saloon, a concert, a lecture…, but they can also let users unlock features or particular features, and more!

 We're really excited to see what developers can build on top of this integration!
 And one that we're interested in beyond this is the idea that a single membership can be used by multiple games or even entirely outside of games.
 For example, someone could set up a Discord server that uses the same membership and create member-only channels mapped to the games' memberships!